Willson Contreras Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 13th in the league.
+- The Pirates pitching staff ranks 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Pirates have a 4.01 team ERA that ranks 11th across all league pitching staffs.
+- The Pirates have the 11th-ranked team ERA across all league pitching staffs (4.03).

-- Pirates pitchers combine to give up 52 home runs (0.9 per game), the third-fewest in the league.
+- The Pirates allow the fifth-fewest home runs in baseball (54 total, one per game).

-- Roansy Contreras makes the start for the Pirates, his 10th of the season.
-He is 3-4 with a 4.33 ERA and 36 strikeouts in 52 2/3 innings pitched.
+- Ortiz (1-2) gets the starting nod for the Pirates in his fifth start of the season.
+He's put together a 4.35 ERA in 20 2/3 innings pitched, with 14 strikeouts.

-- His most recent time out came in relief on Sunday when the right-hander tossed two scoreless innings against the Seattle Mariners while giving up just one hit.
+- In his last time out on Sunday against the Seattle Mariners, the righty tossed five innings, giving up three earned runs while surrendering five hits.

-- The 23-year-old has an ERA of 4.33, with 6.2 strikeouts per nine innings, in 10 games this season.
-Opponents have a .254 batting average against him.
+- The 24-year-old has amassed a 4.35 ERA and 6.1 strikeouts per nine innings across four games this season, while allowing a batting average of .286 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.